algolia/instantsearch-ios/doc/src/getting-started.md

 ### Common

-Run your app with `Cmd` + `r`, and then search in the SearchBar on the screen.
+**Build and run your application: you now have the most basic search experience!**.
 You should see that the results are changing on each key stroke.
-Nice stuff with so little code!
+Nice stuff!

 ### Recap